 Graduates from all BM programmes have a qualification recognised by the UK General Medical Council and are entitled to provisional registration with the GMC.
-The qualification is the foundation from which students can progress into specialist training for any branch of medical practice, including the academic pathways; which can be in the UK, Europe or international.
+The qualification is the foundation from which you can progress into specialist training for any branch of medical practice, including the academic pathways; which can be in the UK, Europe or international.
+Some graduates choose not to pursue a clinical career, and the high level generic skills achieved on completion of the programme together with the clinical background are such that a wide range of other careers are accessible to holders of the BM BS and BMedSc degrees.